OpenWaterFoundation/owf-app-geoprocessor-python/doc-dev-mkdocs-project/docs/dev-tasks/dev-tasks.md

 The user documentation is maintained in a separate repository because contributions may be submitted by non-programmers.

 ## Testing ##

+**Need to update this once the UI is functional and is used for testing.**

 The GeoProcessor is designed to facilitate automated testing.
 Each command and workflows involving multiple commands can be tested.